sharetribe/sharetribe/docs/scheduled_tasks.md

 In **Unix servers** `crontab` can be used to configure scheduled tasks

-Consult your hosting provider documentation to find out what's the recommended way to configure scheduled tasks.
+Consult your hosting provider documentation to find out what is the recommended way to configure scheduled tasks.